neomake/neomake/README.md

 - pep8
 - pyflakes
 - pylint

+Go:

+- go
+- golint

+Ruby

+- rubocop

+Since this list may be out of date, look in [autoload/neomake/makers](https://github.com/benekastah/neomake/tree/master/autoload/neomake/makers) for all supported makers.

 If you find this plugin useful, please contribute your maker recipes to the repository!
 Check out `autoload/neomake/makers/*.vim` to see how that is